ChitsMW/ChitsMW/README.md

 ### Hi there 👋
+I'm a new Software Developer and very excited to be on this journey!
+🌱 I’m currently learning algorithm and programming basics with Tech Elevator 👯 I’m looking to collaborate on any projects that will allow me to contribute to a team and  help me grow as a developer 🤔 I’m looking for help with improving my coding skills ⚡ Fun fact: I used to be an architecture and sustainable design professor

 <!--
 **ChitsMW/ChitsMW** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.